DHTMLX/docs-diagram/docs/guides/diagram_editor/editbar/basic_controls/avatar.md

 - `wrap` - (optional)
 - `target` - (optional) sets an URL to the server-side script that will process file upload, the property is required when an image is sent to the server via the control
 :::note
 While loading an image and sending it to the server via the `target` property, note that the *value* object will be sent to the server.
 The file itself will be recorded in the dataset in the *base64* format.
-You can redefine this logic using the [service methods] - **TODO - add link**.
+You can redefine this logic using the [service methods](#service-methods-and-properties).
 :::
 - `hidden` - (optional) defines whether a control is hidden, *false* by default
 - `disabled` - (optional) defines whether a control is enabled (*false*) or disabled (*true*), *false* by default